MyThemeWay/mtw-boilerplate-graphics/README.md

 </div>
 <hr>

 This boilerplate enables you to develop quickly and easily WebGL canvas bundles.
 It has two modes.
 The result of <a title="Go there" href="#run-production-mode" >production mode</a> is a minimized bundle.
-You can embed this bundle as an animated 3D background on a website, for example.
+You can embed this bundle as a 3D animated background on a website, for example.

 In <a title="Go there" href="#run-development-mode" >development mode</a>, the GLSLX shader files are watched.
 That means, if you edit them and save your changes, the shaders will be recompiled and reloaded immediately.
 Feel free to adapt the existing shaders or create a completely new one.
 If you need inspiration, check out [Shadertoy](https://www.shadertoy.com/browse "Go there") or [GLSL Sandbox](https://glslsandbox.com/ "Go there") for fragment shaders and [Vertexshaderart](https://www.vertexshaderart.com/gallery/1?sort=popular "Go there") for vertex shaders.
 There you can see what's possible.

-If you don't need this boilerplate but would like to embed the already minimized canvas bundles directly on a website, see the following.
+If you don't need this boilerplate but would like to embed the already minimized canvas bundles directly on your website, see the following.

 ## | Canvas Bundle Usage